-Between the crossroads to Platy Gialos and the village of Galani in the northern part of Serifos are the church of Panagia Zoodochou Pigis with the small cemetery and opposite the men’s Monastery of Taxiarches, dedicated to the patron saints of the Greek island, the Archangels Gabriel and Michael.
+Between the crossroads to Platy Gialos and the village of Galani in the northern part of Serifos is the church of Panagia Zoodochou Pigis with its small cemetery, and opposite, the men’s Monastery of Taxiarches, dedicated to the patron saints of the Greek island, the Archangels Gabriel and Michael.

 Although there is some confusion about the exact time of the foundation of the monastery, the prevailing view is that it was built in 1572.

 However, it is certain that it was rebuilt in 1659 after it was damaged.
 A low blue door at the top of the steep stairs leads inside the monastery and its own simple, unpretentious and reverent space.

 Its architectural style is unique, and it is worth noting that from 1617 to 1911, there was a school operating there.

 It was looted several times during the Venetian occupation, and pirates never left it alone.
 This is the reason that its looks like the fortress that we see today.